budprat/adk-made-simple/README.md

 │   └── run_agents.py        # Script to run multiple standalone agents (if needed)
 ```

-## Streamlit UI
+## Streamlit UIs

-Two Streamlit UIs are provided for the Speaker Agent, demonstrating the two interaction modes:
+Multiple Streamlit UIs are provided for interacting with the agents:

+- **Agent-Specific UIs**:
-- `apps/speaker_app.py`: Interacts with the agent via the `adk api_server` (Mode 1).
+  - `apps/speaker_app.py`: Interacts with the Speaker agent via the `adk api_server` (Mode 1).
-- `apps/a2a_speaker_app.py`: Interacts directly with the standalone A2A agent service (Mode 2).
+  - `apps/a2a_speaker_app.py`: Interacts directly with the standalone Speaker A2A agent service (Mode 2).
+  - `apps/a2a_sentiment_app.py`: Interacts with the Sentiment Analyzer agent for analyzing text sentiment.

+- **Unified Dashboard**:
+  - `apps/unified_dashboard.py`: A comprehensive dashboard integrating all agent capabilities in a tabbed interface:
+    - Reddit Content: Browse and fetch posts from various subreddits
+    - Summarization: Generate concise summaries of text content
+    - Sentiment Analysis: Analyze the emotional tone of content with visual feedback
+    - Text-to-Speech: Convert text to spoken audio

-See the `apps/README.md` for details on running these and their differences.
+See the `apps/README.md` for details on running these applications and their differences.

 1. **Ensure Dependencies:**